gcfacchi/TomAugspurger.github.io/content/scalable-ml-02.md

 [pipelines](http://scikit-learn.org/stable/modules/pipeline.html#pipeline),
 which we discussed at length in [part 1](scalable-ml-01).
-For pipelines to work, you would essentially need every step in the pipeline to have an out-of-core `parital_fit` version, which isn't really feasible; some algorithms just have to see the entire dataset at once.
+For pipelines to work, you would essentially need every step in the pipeline to have an out-of-core `partial_fit` version, which isn't really feasible; some algorithms just have to see the entire dataset at once.
 Setting that aside, it wouldn't be great for a user, since working with generators of datasets is awkward compared to the expressivity we get from pandas and NumPy.